wordsforthewise/nate-g/_posts/2016-11-20-cannadviseme.md

 I scraped all of leafly.com's reviews, as well as 20,000 chemistry measurements of cannabis products.
 I used the reviews to make a collaborative recommendation engine, as well as a similar-strain recommender (still in progress).
 While studying the reviews and chemistry, I found that the reviews and chemistry data tend to group best into 3 groups.
 Two of the groups are similar, but one is a high-CBD group that is talked about a lot for pain and anxiety.

-The app is live at [cannadvise.me](www.cannadvise.me){:target="_blank"}!
+The app is live at [cannadvise.me](http://www.cannadvise.me){:target="_blank"}!

 <!--more-->

 ### Motivation
 The idea for a cannabis recommender came when I started looking at leafly.com.
-They had so many reviews and strains to look at, there's no way a normal human could ever do it.
+They have so many reviews and strains to look at, it's overwhelming.
+In fact, they have over 2000 strains/products (a few edibles and vape pens) listed in their 'strains' section.
 I also saw a talk by a woman on cannabis big data, saying how a recommender system would be really nice for dispensaries, since they have rotating menus.
 The recommender would suggest similar strains to people depending on what they ask for.

 ### Cannabis business growth
 [The legal cannabis business has grown in leaps and bounds lately](http://www.huffingtonpost.com/2015/01/29/marijuana-industry-growth-charts_n_6565604.html){:target="_blank"}.
 Especially since legalization of retail ("recreational") stores in CO, and less-restricted use in other states, sales have been exploding, and are expected to further as more states legalize all facets of sales and consumption.